French passport: Identity information page

 The information page ends with the Machine Readable Zone starting with P<FRA.

 Languages

 The data page is printed in French and English with translation of the fields on the bearer's page in the other languages of the European Union elsewhere in the document.

-Visa free travel
+Visa requirements map

 Visa requirements for French citizens are administrative entry restrictions by the authorities of other states placed on citizens of France.
-As of 21 September 2022, French citizens had visa-free or visa on arrival access to 187 countries and territories, ranking the French passport 6th in the world in terms of travel freedom (tied with the passports of Ireland, Portugal, and the United Kingdom) according to the Henley Passport Index.
+As March 2025, French citizens had visa-free or visa on arrival access to 192 countries and territories, ranking the French passport 2nd in terms of travel freedom (tied with the passports of Germany, Finland, Italy, Japan and Spain), according to the Henley Passport Index.

 French citizens can live and work in any country within the EU as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.